BHFDSC/CCU072_01/README.md

 We will calculate the incidence, case fatality and prevalence for a wide range of cardiovascular diseases, from the very rare to the very common.
 We will also see whether the estimates for commoner diseases like stroke and heart attack are different in people of different ethnicities, ages, levels of deprivation and sex in different regions of England.
 We will look at epidemiological metrics by years prior to the pandemic (before 2020), by months during the main phase of the pandemic (2020, 2021, 2022) and by years after the pandemic.

 ## How to cite this work
-> Citation details to follow
+Citation details to follow.
+The preprint can be viewed here: https://dx.doi.org/10.2139/ssrn.5203816

 ## Contents